• Skip to primary navigation

 This recipe is not gluten-free as it is written but can be made so by making a few changes.
 Use gluten-free flour and gluten-free baking powder.
 Oats are naturally gluten-free but are often milled in the same places as wheat so may become contaminated with gluten when being processed.
 Use certified gluten-free oats to be confident that your cookies are perfect for you.

-These cookies may be made suitable for vegans or plant-based eaters by substituting the butter for suitable vegan-friendly margarine.
+These cookies may be made suitable for vegans or plant-based eaters by substituting butter for suitable vegan-friendly margarine.
 Be sure to choose one that is suitable for use in baking.
 These luscious little cookies will then fit perfectly into your vegan or plant-based diet.

-How to store Oatmeal Coconut Cookies
+How to store Oat Coconut Cookies

 Your delicious Coconut Cookies will store for approximately five to seven days in an air-tight container.
 However, if your family finds them first they may disappear way before then.